Charles-Mancuso/Pawsitters/README.md

 ![alt_text](./app/assets/images/SitterShow.png "Sitter show page")

 The sitter show page shows all of the sitters information.
 It also has a booking button with dates on them to book a sitter whenever you want.
-Also features the nav bar that changes based on whether you're logged in or out.

 ![alt_text](./app/assets/images/BookingIndex.png "Booking index page")